mazzy89/invo/terraform/README.md

 ## Improvements

-- In a real scenario, the Terraform would use the S3 remote storage backend.
+- In a real scenario, Terraform would use the S3 remote storage backend.
+In such exercise we have used the local backend.
 - A DNS name would be required in a real scenario and assigned to the Application Load Balancer.
 - If the application would be available worldwide with customers spread around the world, a CDN would be required to cache contents effectively and improve the user experience.
-- In a real scenario, production would differs from staging in terms of compute instance types.
+- In a real scenario, production would differs from staging in terms of compute instance types of the Autoscaling Group and the Mysql database.
 For such exercise, instance types are the same to save costs inside the AWS Cloud account used to test resources.